abbydes/ELEC5550_Group08_GITHUB/HID/README.md

 ### hid_host_v3
 * For transmitter side
-* Fully tested on keyboard and mouse HID devices
+* Fully tested and verified on keyboard and mouse HID devices
 * Serialisation of raw data is integrated
 * Checksum appends every byte except header and checksum bytes